 Glass

 Glass has increasingly gained appeal, with contemporary production enabling diverse, eye-catching patterns that were previously unthinkable.
-Certain coffee tables are made entirely of glass, while others are joined together with metal seams or support systems.
+Certain furniture products are made entirely of glass, while others are joined together with metal seams or support systems.

 Metal

-See this hammered metal coffee table on Amazon [sponsored link]
+See this hammered metal tabletop on Amazon [sponsored link]

-Metal coffee tables are also among the most prevalent coffee types of table you will come across when browsing.
+Metal coffee tables are also among the most prevalent types you will come across when browsing.
 These are durable but lower in weight than standard wooden designs.
-Metal offers slimmer legs and supporting framework, and it can be shaped in new methods.
+Metal offers slimmer legs and a supporting framework, and it can be shaped using new methods.

 Acrylic